VegaDeftwing/OpGuidesHugoSrc/content/posts/SomeConsumerism.md

 2. KiCad

    If you want to make something quickly, it's great.
-The new SPCIE integration is so-so, and some times the workflow is awkward, espically if you make a mistake and then need to back-propagate your fix though each step
+The new SPCIE integration is so-so, and some times the workflow is awkward, especially if you make a mistake and then need to back-propagate your fix though each step

 3. OpenSCad